DataManagementLab/wannadb/evaluation/README.md

 ![](flowchart.png)

-This process is repeated for each extractor, where the simulated user gives a varying number of feedbacks $n \in {10, 20, 30}$, for each of which twenty total runs are repeated and the results are averaged across all random runs.
+This process can be repeated for each extractor, where the simulated user gives a varying number of feedbacks $n \in \{10, 20, 30\}$, for each of which 20 total runs are repeated and the results are averaged across all random runs.

 ### Running the evaluation